SNK: First Incarnation of SNK Corporation (1986–1999)

-Bankruptcy and Playmore Corporation (2001–2003)
+Bankruptcy (2000–2001)

-SNK had focused on the booming arcade industry for the 1990s, but as interest in arcades fell in favor of home and portable consoles going into the 2000s, they were unable to adjust to the changing market, with their recent hardware releases selling poorly and attempts to diversify into new markets such as amusement parks failing.
-SNK tried to develop more titles for the home console market, such as Shinsetsu Samurai Spirits Bushidō Retsuden, Athena: Awakening from the Ordinary Life, Koudelka, and Cool Cool Toon, but as none of them sold well it left the company's financial situation in a dire state.
+SNK had focused on the booming arcade industry for the 1990s, but as interest in arcades fell in favor of home and portable consoles going into the 2000s, as well as the move to 3D, they were unable to adjust to the changing market.
+Their newer 3D hardware Hyper Neo Geo 64 was a large failure and the amusement parks opened in Japan also proved to be failing.

+SNK tried to develop more titles for the third-party home console market, such as Shinsetsu Samurai Spirits Bushidō Retsuden, Athena: Awakening from the Ordinary Life, Koudelka, and Cool Cool Toon, but as none of them sold well it left the company's financial situation in a dire state.
 In January 2000, SNK's poor financial status led to its acquisition by Aruze, a company known for its pachinko machines and the parent company of its competitor SETA.
 Instead of developing video games using SNK's intellectual properties, Aruze manufactured pachinko machines that featured popular series such as King of Fighters.
 SNK saw little success in the video game market.

 The same year, Capcom agreed to create a series of fighting games featuring both companies' fighting game characters.
 The Capcom vs. SNK games were a success, however most of the profits went to Capcom because it developed and published the games.
-SNK released SNK vs. Capcom: Match of the Millennium and SNK vs. Capcom: Card Fighters Clash on the Neo Geo Pocket Color.
+SNK released SNK vs. Capcom: The Match of the Millennium and SNK vs. Capcom: Card Fighters' Clash on the Neo Geo Pocket Color.
 Combined, the two games sold around 50,000 copies.